Jeffersonville, Indiana: Shipbuilding industry

 Until 2018, Jeffersonville was the home of Jeffboat, the largest inland shipbuilder in the US.
 At its peak, the barge manufacturer employed over 13,000 employees.
 The company closed due to an overproduction of barges, marking the end of 200 years of shipbuilding in Jeffersonville.
-In 2022, city officials announced intentions to redevelop the 80-acre property.
+In 2022, city officials announced intentions to redevelop the 80 acre property.

 Education

-Jeffersonville public schools belong to the Greater Clark County school system.
+The Greater Clark County Schools school district covers Jeffersonville.
+Schools include: